 Best small iPhone: iPhone 13 mini (2021)

 The iPhone 13 mini is one of the best small iPhones and features a relatively tiny 5.4-inch Super Retina XDR display.
 That also means you get a higher PPI (pixels per inch) count.
 While most people can't tell the difference, a higher pixel density means colors will look brighter and stronger overall.

-Beyond the screen size and some minimal differences in weight, this smartphone is the same as the iPhone 12.
-Inside, you'll find an A14 Bionic chip, and the handset includes support for MagSafe accessories and wireless chargers.
-Again, you'll want to make sure you have a MagSafe-compatible iPhone 12 mini case for best results with all of the MagSafe accessories out there.
-It is also available in the new purple color, just like its bigger sibling.
+Beyond the screen size and some minimal differences in weight, this smartphone is the same as the iPhone 13.
+Inside, you'll find an A15 Bionic chip, and the handset includes support for MagSafe accessories and wireless chargers.
+Again, you'll want to make sure you have a good iPhone 13 mini case with MagSafe for best results with all of the MagSafe accessories out there.
+It is also available in the new pink color, just like its bigger sibling.

 - Same at iPhone 12, except for the display size

 - Display size means higher PPI